 Sports performance requires talent, agility, stamina and, of course, brawn.
-And there’s no shortage of these qualities in UMass Lowell athletes, as evidenced by the University’s River Hawks hockey earning a trip to the Frozen Four and athletics jumping to Division I
+And there’s no shortage of these qualities in UMass Lowell athletes, as evidenced by the University’s River Hawks hockey earning a trip to the Frozen Four and athletics jumping to Division I this year.

 But there is also an arena where UMass Lowell students are tested in ingenuity and intellectual prowess, and they are doing an equally outstanding job in these “brain sports,” with impressive wins in national and regional competitions.
 These contests offer undergraduate and graduate students unique opportunities for experiential learning, team building and networking with peers, industry and academia.

 Here are just a few examples of UMass Lowell students’ recent achievements in brain sports:

 - A UMass Lowell robotics team called the “Rover Hawks” beat seven other teams from nine universities from across the country to take home the top prize at this year’s RASC-AL Exploration Robo-Ops Competition sponsored by NASA.
 The contest challenged the teams to demonstrate the capabilities of their student-built rovers in a Mars-like environment at the Johnson Space Center in Houston.
 The Rover Hawks’ rover was driven and controlled remotely from UMass Lowell’s New England Robotics Validation and Experimentation (NERVE) Center, the only robotics-testing facility in the region.